nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 !!! tip
 	Nautobot 1.2 and later supports most of the same filter-based network membership queries as NetBox.
 See [below](#membership-lookups) and the [filtering documentation](../rest-api/filtering.md#Network-and-Host-Fields) for more details.
 (Prior to Nautobot 1.2, IPAM network objects only supported model-manager-based methods for network membership filtering.)

-!!! note
-	Nautobot did not mimic the support of non-subnets for the `net_in` query to avoid mistakes and confusion caused by an IP address being mistaken for a /32 as an example.

 All IPAM objects with network field types (`ipam.Aggregate`, `ipam.IPAddress`, and `ipam.Prefix`) are no longer hard-coded to use PostgreSQL-only `inet` or `cidr` field types and are now using a custom implementation leveraging SQL-standard `varbinary` field types.

 #### Technical Details